oamk-web-r1/r1_web_elokuva/README.md

-Documents folder in the movie-web-app folder contains the ERD for the database (initial plan and current version), and UI documentation.
+the Documents folder in the movie-web-app folder contains the ERD for the database (initial plan and current version), and UI documentation.

 REST API Documentation https://documenter.getpostman.com/view/40323537/2sAYBd8okg